CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 ### Changes Not Applied

-If your Postgres configuration settings are not present, you may need to check a few things.
-First, ensure that you are using the syntax that Postgres expects.
+If your Postgres configuration settings are not present, ensure that you are using the syntax that Postgres expects.
 You can see this in the [Postgres configuration documentation](https://www.postgresql.org/docs/current/runtime-config.html).

-Some settings, such as `shared_buffers`, require for Postgres to restart.
-Patroni only performs a reload when parameter changes are identified.
-Therefore, for parameters that require a restart, the restart can be performed manually by  executing into a Postgres instance and running `patronictl restart --force <clusterName>-ha`.

 ## Next Steps